Joseph Hume: Legacy

 A memorial of Hume was published by his son Joseph Hume (London, 1855).
 A subscription fund established a Joseph Hume Scholarship, in jurisprudence and political economy, at University College London.
 As of 2021 it is still awarded.
-Hume bequeahed his working library of approximately 5000 pamphlets to University College London in 1855.

 According to the History of the Silver Coinage of England by Edward Hawkins, a groat was known as a "Joey".
 It was "so called from Joseph Hume, M.P., who strongly recommended the coinage for the sake of paying short cab-fares, etc."

 Radical commemoration

 In 1837 Hume initiated a plan for a memorial to the Scottish Political Martyrs, victims of the Pitt administration's policy of the 1790s.
 It was supported by Peter Mackenzie, a radical journalist in Glasgow.
 He had already set up a memorial for John Baird and Andrew Hardie, two weavers executed in the 1820 Radical War.
 On 21 August 1844, 3000 gathered to see Hume lay the monument's foundation stone at the Old Calton Cemetery, Edinburgh.

 In February 1852, a second monument to the Scottish Political Martyrs, again initiated by Hume, was unveiled at Nunhead Cemetery, London.